sf219/sf219.github.io/_posts/2025-08-02-cauchy-matrices.md

 ## Conclusion

 Cauchy matrices provide a powerful tool in various areas of signal processing and coding theory.
 Their special structure enables efficient computations and their properties make them invaluable in error correction and interpolation problems.
 Understanding these matrices can provide deeper insights into many signal processing algorithms and coding schemes.

+## References

+[1] S. Fernández-Menduiña, E. Pavez, and A. Ortega, "Fast DCT+: A Family of Fast Transforms Based on Rank-One Updates of the Path Graph," *2025 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)*, pp. 1-5, 2025.

+[2] Fasino, Dario.
+"Orthogonal Cauchy-like matrices." *Numerical Algorithms* 92.1 (2023): 619-637.

 ## Further Reading